 You can read about my Horse Christmas decorations on another post, but today I wanted to write a quick note about decorating chicken coops.
-Chicken coops, are prime spots for unexpected Christmas-themed surprises.
+Chicken coops are great spots for unexpected Christmas decorations.

 For my coop, I hang a tiny wreath on the human door to the coop.
-This miniature wreath is made with artificial boxwood, but could easily be made with fresh greenery and a little bit of floral wire.
+This miniature wreath is made with artificial boxwood.
+You could easily make one similar with fresh greenery and a little bit of floral wire.
 The fun thing about making small decorations is that they make it easy to experiment.
 Unlike a large wreath on your front door that will welcome visitors off-season, decorations on the coop probably don’t need to look professional up close.

 On the side of the coop that faces the roundabout driveway, I place a full-size wreath- which looks extra-big because of the sloped style of my vintage coop.

 Some years, I take these flower planters I made from shipping crates and use them for Christmas decorations.
 First, I clear out the debris of fall plantings.
 Then, I place fresh-cut Evergreen boughs- cut from the hedgerow at the property line of hawk hill- inside.
 I partially bury the cut ends in the dirt.
-Kept cool by the December climate of Missouri, and damp by burying the cut ends and dirt, the Evergreen boughs stay fresh for weeks because they are kept damp by winter weather.
-I’m still keeping my eye out for some large, durable, outdoor Christmas ornament type decorations to add to the Evergreen boughs in my flower planters.
+The evergreen boughs stay fresh for weeks because they are kept damp by winter weather.
+I’m still looking for some large, durable, outdoor Christmas ornament decorations to add to the Evergreen boughs in my flower planters.